Work with data files

 Right-click the file to open the context menu.

-Select Show file info from the context menu to obtain more details about the file:
+Select Show Info from the context menu to obtain more details about the file:

 To view a file, double-click it or select the Preview command from the context menu.
 The file opens in the editor.
 You cannot edit it but you can preview it as a table or as text: